Kaike language

 Magar Kaike is a Sino-Tibetan language of Nepal.
 Ethnologue classifies it as a West Bodish language.

+Distribution

-Kaike is spoken in Shahartara, Tupatara, Tarakot, and Belawa villages of Sahartara VDC, Dolpa District, Karnali Province, Nepal (Ethnologue).
+Kaike is a nepali magar language spoken in Shahartara, Samteling, Tupatara, Tarakot, Namdel and Belawa villages of kaike Rural Municipality, Dolpa District, Karnali Province, Nepal (Ethnologue).

+Linguistic contact

 Honda (2008) notes that Kaike shares many words with Tamangic, but is not part of Tamangic proper.
 It is also in contact with Tichurong, a divergent Tibetic lect spoken near the Kaike-speaking areas.
+Zemp (2023) discusses the heavy influence of Tichurong on Kaike, but notes that Kaike has a Tamangic base.

 Lexicon

 Honda (2008) lists the following Kaike words.